 Hormone disruptors, or endocrine disruptors, are everywhere.
 Are you unknowingly being exposed to these harmful chemicals?
+What do endocrine disruptors do to the body?
 Find out here.

-Come to find out, many products that I was using daily or regularly could have an adverse affect on my unborn child.
+Come to find out, many products that I was using daily or regularly could have an adverse effect on my unborn child.

 But perhaps one of the best things that has come from this research is that I understand my own mental health more.